Introduction

 -

-Colorful fruits and vegetables: Foods like carrots, peppers, and sweet potatoes contain carotenoids, which protect the skin and promote a healthy complexion.
+Colorful fruits and vegetables: Foods like carrots, bell peppers, and sweet potatoes contain carotenoids that protect the skin and promote a healthy complexion.

 -